shaziyev/dark-software-factory/README.md

 And honestly… I agree.

-But for the sake of this experiment - and to keep the agents from fully taking over just yet we’ll treat this as Level 4-ish.
+But for the sake of this experiment - and to keep the agents from fully taking over just yet we’ll treat this as Level 4-ish :)

+## The Key Mechanism — Build → Test → Fix Loop

+The system is designed for asynchronous autonomous execution.
+The agent runs the following loop:

+1. Build the application
+2. Run automated tests
+3. Fix failures
+4. Repeat

+This loop continues until **all acceptance tests pass**.

+No human supervision required.

+If you'd like to repeat the experiment, enable **automatic approval of agent actions**.

+*(Naturally, this is at your own risk - agents are surprisingly enthusiastic once they realize nobody is watching)*

+## Evaluation (The Most Important Part)

+Following Andrew Ng's advice:

+> **Eval is king.**

+Our evaluation criteria are purely objective.

+### The build must:

+- ✅ Pass all test cases
+- ✅ Pass the **Ruff** static code checker
+- ✅ Follow technical constraints
+- ✅ Avoid shortcuts (like hardcoding answers)